Top 4 Challenges in Embracing Robotic Process Automation in Banking

 2. Process Standardization and Organizational Difficulties

-, Deloitte included process standardization and organizational misalignment among the top challenges in implementing RPA in banking.
+In their Robotics and Cognitive Automation report, Deloitte included process standardization and organizational misalignment among the top challenges in implementing RPA in banking.
 The difficulty is rooted in the traditional separation of IT and business departments that handle different operations.
 To integrate RPA solutions in an organization, a new distribution of roles and responsibilities is required to create an alignment between the teams involved.
 This hurdle, in turn, implies the challenge of process standardization related to unstructured data and non-standardized processes that require human input.
 Oftentimes, things go wrong at the initial stage when it is needed to decide exactly which business processes will be automated.
 The problem here is that the same processes can be understood and executed differently.

-, provided by Deloitte in another RPA report, demonstrates this problem in action.
+A case from a Danish insurer, provided by Deloitte in another RPA report, demonstrates this problem in action.
 Even after a year of struggle, they couldn’t deploy RPA due to the lack of top management support and no IT capabilities included in the RPA team.
 The company solved the problem by appointing a dedicated manager to organize and perform the proper allocation of roles and resources.
 This case only proves the importance of communication and cooperation in the decision-making process, which are so often overlooked.

 3. Compatibility with Legacy Infrastructure